 Start by floating on your back with the water level covering your ears.
 Look up and back at the ceiling.
 Keeping your legs close together and lined up below your hips, do flutter kicks (from the hips rather than the knees, send a smooth, whip-like ripple down through your toes).
 As you kick, lift one arm out of the water over your head, leading with your shoulder.
 Keeping your arm straight, circle your arm back down into the water (your thumb should leave the water first and enter it last).
 When your arm hits the water, bring it down, rotating your palm outwards and downwards, and back to your side, ready to be lifted out of the water again.
 As you do this, raise the other arm and perform the same fluid motion repeatedly.

 Start on your front, doing steady flutter kicks with straight legs close together.
 Reach one hand forward over your head, with the elbow slightly bent, to enter the water.
 ‘Catch’ the water by applying a downward pressure on it, with the palm facing down and out so the thumb first enters the water first.
 Then, pull your arm back (with a slight bend in the elbow) and sweep it out of the water.
 Bring it back overhead and repeat with the opposite arm.

 To breathe in, turn your head smoothly to one side as your body rotates with the stroke.
 As you inhale, keep your opposite arm extended in front of you.
 After taking a breath, turn your face quickly and smoothly back into the water in time with the rotation of your shoulders.
 Exhale underwater before inhaling again after 3-5 strokes.

-Are you new to this sport?
+Are you new at this sport?
 Would you like to learn about the four swimming strokes?
-Book a trial Swimming Session at one of our private pool based in London and master the four swimming strokes today!
+Book a trial Swimming Session to one of our private pool based in London and master the four swimming strokes today!
 For more info click here.